 Further proteins, which may affect the distribution of incorporated actinides and their internalization into cells, are hemoglobin and ferritin.
 Hemoglobin is the iron-containing oxygen-transport metalloprotein in the red blood cells (erythrocytes) of almost all vertebrates.
 Ferritin (fig. 2) is a globular protein complex consisting of 24 protein subunits forming a nanocage.
 Each ferritin complex can store up to 4500 Fe3+ ions as ferrihydrite.

-We study the interaction of human serum proteins with trivalent actinides and lanthanides using advanced spectroscopic methods such as time-resolved fluorescence spectroscopy (TRLFS) and extended X-ray absorption fine-structure (EXAFS) spectroscopy.
-These investigations aim at obtaining detailed information on the speciation and coordination environment of An(III)/Ln(III) protein complexes.
+We study the interaction of proteins with trivalent actinides and lanthanides using advanced spectroscopic methods such as time-resolved fluorescence spectroscopy (TRLFS, fig. 3) and extended X-ray absorption fine-structure (EXAFS) spectroscopy.
+The complexation reactions are studied in dependence of pH, protein concentration, temperature and carbonate concentration to obtain detailed information on the speciation and coordination environment of the An(III)/Ln(III) protein complexes.